kami-lel/kami-log-py/README.md

 set_logging_level_by_verbosity(args)
 ```

-Alternatively, calc the verbosity as a number:
+Alternatively, calculate and get the verbosity value as a `int`:

 ```python
 print(calc_verbosity(args))  # 1